Corporations of Jehovah's Witnesses

-A number of corporations are in use by Jehovah's Witnesses.
+A number of corporations are used by Jehovah's Witnesses.
 They publish literature and perform other operational and administrative functions, representing the interests of the religious organization.
 "The Society" has been used as a collective term for these corporations.

 The oldest and most prominent of their corporation names, "Watch Tower Society", has also been used synonymously with the religious organization of Jehovah's Witnesses, even in their own literature.
 Particularly since 2000, Jehovah's Witnesses have maintained a distinction between their corporations and their religious organization.
 The primary corporations are operated by Governing Body "helpers" who implement its decisions.

 Watch Tower Bible and Tract Society of Pennsylvania

 Watch Tower Bible and Tract Society of Pennsylvania is a non-stock, not-for-profit organization headquartered in Warwick, New York, United States.
 It is the main legal entity used worldwide by Jehovah's Witnesses, often referred to as "The Society".
 It holds the copyrights of most literature published by Jehovah's Witnesses.
 The society was founded in 1881 with William Henry Conley, a Pittsburgh businessman, as the first president and Charles Taze Russell as secretary-treasurer.
 The society was incorporated as Zion's Watch Tower Tract Society in Pennsylvania on December 15, 1884, with Russell as president.
 The corporation was officially renamed Watch Tower Bible and Tract Society in 1896; similar names had been in unofficial use since at least 1892.